Ryan Gosling is one of the top picks in Hollywood celebs due to his perfectly shaped upper body which he showcased as "Ken" in Barbie.

 All of this has come from preparations for increasingly more action-type movies like Blade Runner.

-So, we decided to look at how Ryan’s workout routines helped him transform from a slim guy to a ripped action star.
+So, I decided to look at how Ryan’s workout routines helped him transform from a slim guy to a ripped action star.

 Ryan Gosling Stats